A step-by-step guide to fermenting wild greens that works especially well for wild garlic and wild leeks.

 5. Place the shredded plants in a large open bowl, a few handfuls at a time.

 If you are only fermenting a small amount, it can all go in the bowl at the same time.

 6. Sprinkle each layer lightly with natural sea salt (2% – 3% of weight of fresh plant)

 It is important to remember that the salt is not a preserving agent in this process, merely a means of drawing out the leaves’ natural juices – in the same way as aubergines are often sprinkled with salt, only here you want to keep those juices.
-2% – 3% salt by weight is more than adequate for this process.
-If you are like me, you will be tempted to add too much salt first time around.
-This is OK, you’ll just have quite a salty ferment and not add so much the next time.
-Translating into simpler terms, for a carrier bag of wild garlic to fill 1 kilner once fermented, I add about 1.5 teaspoons of salt – sprinkling a little on each layer then adding more leaves and sprinkling again.
+2% salt by weight is adequate for this process, but you could go up to 3%.
+You may be tempted to add too much salt first time around.
+This is OK, you’ll just have quite a salty ferment and perhaps won’t add so much the next time.
 It is possible to ferment without adding any salt at all – but I suggest leaving that until you are more confident with the process.